saranyanambiarr/saranyanambiarr/README.md

 HOLA !

-- 👋 I’m @saranyanambiarr, Software Engineer at LTIMindtree.
+- 👋 I’m @saranyanambiarr, ex-Software Engineer at LTIMindtree.
 - 👀 I’m interested in DevOps and Product Management.
 - 🌱 I’m currently improving my knowledge on Kubernetes and Economics.
 - 💞️ I love speaking at public events and being organiser for the same.
 Looking to collaborate.